neqto: Docs

 ScriptSet the script and business logic to run on the device.

-• Available device firmware changes based on the selected device type.
-Please confirm the correct device type before saving to prevent harm to devices.
+• Available device firmware vary based on the selected firmware type.
+Please confirm the correct firmware type before saving to prevent misuse of devices.

 • The order of precedence for Environment Variables from highest to lowest is as follows: Nodes, Templates, Scripts.